WHAT WE DO

 OUR CONTEXT

-Myanmar ranks 144th on the global Human Development Index.
-For the first half of 2024, Myanmar was the second most conflict-ridden country and the fourth most dangerous country for civilians in the world.
+In 2025, Myanmar ranked 150th of the 193 countries listed in the Human Development Index, measuring life quality and expectancy, access to knowledge, and standards of living.
+For the first half of 2024, Myanmar was the second most conflict-ridden country globally and the fourth most dangerous country for civilians.
 Since the military coup in 2021, more than 40% of the population has been exposed to conflict.
-The ongoing violence continues to inflict devastating consequences on the healthcare system and well-being of the people of Myanmar on multiple, compounding levels:

 In light of the ongoing situation, we work to enable long-term, sustained change.
 We do this by expanding healthcare infrastructure, providing specialized training in cities and remote areas, as well as supporting innovative means to enhance access between medical professionals and patients.